Circle Of Control Worksheet

 Whether it's an individual, marriage, family, or group therapy, those facilitating these sessions may find our worksheets helpful in identifying problems and aiding their clients in processing their emotions and how to deal with possible future concerns they may have proactively.

 However, note that before a worksheet is done with a couple, group, or family, you must ask for consent from all individuals involved.
-They may be uncomfortable sharing if their partner or family member is the reason why they're having problems.
+They may be uncomfortable sharing if their partner or family member is why they're having problems.

 At school